Welcome to today's edition of the Rush 24-7 podcast.

 This is a little bit too obvious.

-Uh and because they rely on the public supporting government funding.
+Because they rely on the public supporting government funding.

 And I also think they're pulling it because it isn't working.

-Really, folks, who out there, given what's going on A cares, B believes that Mid Romney wants to kill Big Bird.
+B believes that Mitt Romney wants to kill Big Bird.

 It's one of these.

-Now, I was talking about I have a tough time believing these seismic shifts.
+Now, I was talking about, I have a tough time believing these seismic shifts.

 In the current poll, Obama and Romney are tied among women at 47%.